fastrgv/Reliquarium/README.md

 ## Media Files for Reliquarium:

+It is my intention to use media with copyrights or licenses that are compatible with GPLv3.
+Please notify me if you believe there is an incompatibility, and it will be removed ASAP, eg a CC-by-NC license is NOT GPL compatible.

 ### SoundFiles [x.wav]
-Some sounds are from freesound.org and are covered by the Creative Commons CC0 license.
-Others [eg. shriek] are from http://www.freesfx.co.uk.
+Some sounds are from freesound.org and are covered by the Creative Commons CC0 license documented in the accompanying file ./docs/creativeCommonsCC0.txt.
+Others [eg. shriek] are from http://www.freesfx.co.uk, which have an attribution requirement, but no legal restrictions otherwise.
+See ./docs/freeSFXlicense.txt.

 ### ImageFiles
 Images for textures were from pixabay.com have a CC0 license.
 Files for text-textures were created using gimp and are also covered by the GNU GPL v3 license.